Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 # Progress Report 6 #

 ## Reflections ##
-This week was not as eventful for me, since we just finished our first project.
-For the video, I had to spend sometime remember what tools and visual methods are most effective to help teach the viewer about a product.
-This week we started learning about microcontrollers and coding.
-I have experience in both, but it was nice to have a refresher.
-For troubleshooting, I needed to look up more on visualizing ecosystems and converting that into a map.
-I also had difficuly setting up my Visual Code properly.
-I'm looking forward to next week and to solving this problem.
+This week was eventful, as I spent time soldering and brainstorming for our group project.
+I have soldered before, but I have never needed to in order to make use of Stemma modules.
+I found that some of those modules were difficult to understand, especially figuring out what was needed in the wiring.
+For troubleshooting, I consulted other members in my cohort for help.
+I'm looking forward to next week to have better understanding of the sensors and tools necessary for Stemma.

 ## Speculations ##
-This week we focused on microcontrollers and our video presentations for our first project.
-For speculations, I would like to learn more about using Arduinos and different sensors that can be involved.
-I would be curious to learn more about how AI could interact more with our personal device ecosystem in the next 10 years.
+This week we started brainstorming our group project and looked into using an animatronic penguin.
+While this isn't directly in the curriculum, I think it is interesting to touch on for further applications.
+I could see in the future, how more kids would have animatronic stuffed animals that interact with them, rather than normal stuffed toys.
+I am curious to see whether this develops in the next few years.

 ## Monday 10/7 ##